-This KS2 English pack contains three poster sets illustrating different ways to use creative imagery in writing: metaphors, similes and personification.
+This Key Stage 2 English pack contains three poster sets illustrating different ways to use creative imagery in poetry and other forms of writing: metaphors, similes and personification.

 Each set includes a completed A4 poster; an A4 poster without example text, so children can add their own; a giant poster for a larger wall display.

-The whole resource is ideal for starting up conversations about the choices we make as writers, and what effect these choices have on readers and are perfect for a classroom display.
+The whole resource is ideal for starting up conversations about the choices we make as writers, and what effect these choices have on readers and are perfect for a classroom display or to revisit skills before completing metaphor, simile or personification worksheets in KS2.

 What is a metaphor?